John Dutton (defensive lineman)

-John Owen Dutton (born February 6, 1951) is a former football defensive lineman in the National Football League (NFL) for the Baltimore Colts and Dallas Cowboys.
-He played college football at the University of Nebraska.
+John Owen Dutton (born February 6, 1951) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for the Baltimore Colts and Dallas Cowboys.
+He played college football for the Nebraska Cornhuskers.

-Early years
+Early life

 Born and raised in Rapid City, South Dakota, Dutton attended Cathedral High School, where the football team was undefeated in his junior year.
 After the school closed in the fall of 1968, he transferred to Central High School and led the Cobblers to the state Class A basketball title in his senior year (1969).

 Dutton was a two-time All-state selection in basketball and football.
 He received high school All-American recognition in both sports as a senior and was also an accomplished Discus thrower.

 In 1993, he was inducted into the South Dakota Sports Hall of Fame.

 College career

-Although he received more scholarship offers for basketball, he opted to accept a football scholarship from the University of Nebraska to play under head coach Bob Devaney.
+Although he received more scholarship offers for basketball, Dutton opted to accept a football scholarship from the University of Nebraska to play under head coach Bob Devaney.

-In 1971, as an alternate starter, he was part of the 1971 national championship team.
-Dutton participated in the 1971 Nebraska-Oklahoma game, also called the "Game of the Century", generally considered one of the greatest college football games ever played.
+In 1971 as an alternate starter, he was part of the undefeated national championship team.
+Sophomore Dutton participated in the Oklahoma game on Thanksgiving, also called the "Game of the Century", generally considered one of the greatest college football games ever played.

-As a junior, he was named the starter at defensive end, registering 67 tackles (second on the team).
+As a junior in 1972, he was named the starter at defensive end, registering 67 tackles (second on the team).

-As a senior in 1973 under new head coach Tom Osborne, he earned All-America and All-Big 8 honors.
+In 1973 under new head coach Tom Osborne, Dutton earned consensus All-American and All-Big 8 honors.
 He posted 71 tackles (fourth on the team) and 8 sacks.
-In the Cotton Bowl in Dallas against the Texas, Dutton and the Blackshirts held the Longhorns to one field goal and 196 total yards or the Huskers' fifth bowl victory in as many seasons.
+In the Cotton Bowl in Dallas against favored Texas, Dutton and the Blackshirts held the Longhorns to one field goal and 196 total yards for the Huskers' fifth bowl victory in as many seasons.

-He also competed in the discus throw with the track team.
+Dutton also threw the discus for the Husker track team.
 In 1981, he was inducted into the University of Nebraska Athletics Hall of Fame.